-On the second half of the trip we saw Streaked Shearwaters – lots of them.
+On the second half of the trip we saw Streaked Shearwaters – lots of them, and finally also some Wedge-tailed Shearwaters were identified too.
 Only a couple of single dark shearwaters were also seen and finally we saw the only Laysan Albatross of the trip too.
 But after all we were almost bored to see only Streaked Shearwaters and when there was once again pause that there wasn’t even them visible, we decided to go to rest.
 There was no restaurant on the ferry, but there were lots of different kind of machines where to buy noodles or other warm food.
 I had taken noodles with me, so I just went to get hot water from coffee-machine.

 We rested from 3:30 to 5:10 p.m. and then climbed back to the deck to watch Streaked Shearwaters.
 After all we estimated that we had seen more than 1000 of them.
 When we were already getting close to Oarai we still saw an Intermediate Egret, a Pelagic Cormorant, a cormorant species and an Osprey.